rvdz/hapycolor/docs_sources/source/targets.rst

 In order to add a target, two steps are required:

 First, a class extending :class:`hapycolor.targets.base.Target` needs to be implemented in the module :class:`hapycolor.targets`.
-The main method, the static function :func:`export`, takes in a palette of colors and exports it to the target.
+The main method, the static function :func:`hapycolor.targets.base.Target.export`, takes in a palette of colors and exports it to the target.
 Other methods that should be implemented are:

-- :func:`compatible_os`, which defines a list of compatible OS.
+- :func:`hapycolor.targets.base.Target.compatible_os`, which defines a list of compatible OS.
-- :func:`initialize_config`, which interacts with the user and stores in its respective section of the configuration file persistent data needed to export a palette.
+- :func:`hapycolor.targets.base.Target.initialize_config`, which interacts with the user and stores in its respective section of the configuration file persistent data needed to export a palette.
-- :func:`reconfigure`.
+- :func:`hapycolor.targets.base.Target.reconfigure`.
 This method can be triggered by hapycolor's -reconfigure- option, which asks for the name of the target's module to reconfigure.
 To do so, it currently searches for a class that matches the module's name implemented in it, except, named in PascalCase, rather than snake_case in the case of the module.

-Finally, the module's name needs to be imported into :mod:`targets`'s environment.
-In other words, :code:`from . import <new_target_module>` must be added in :mod:`targets`.
+Finally, the module's name needs to be imported into :mod:`hapycolor.targets`'s environment.
+In other words, :python:`from . import <new_target_module>` must be added in :mod:`hapycolor.targets`.

 .. todo:: Change -reconfigure- by its real command